 Carol Weer in 'The Good of Evil' (film), Dir.
 Dion Voss

 Jenny Lau in 'An Axolotl Can Regenerate Its Heart' (film), Dir.
 Matthew Victor Pastor

 Lucy McLeod in 'Deviate' (film), Dir.
 Angelo Salamanca

 ELIZABETH PARISI is an Actress, Presenter, Voice Artist and Writer, based in her hometown of Melbourne.

-As a child, Elizabeth cut her teeth on TVCs, and buried herself in the work of Shakespeare and Chekhov.
-This was followed by recurring roles on ‘Neighbours’ (Cassandra) and ‘Blue Heelers’ (Melissa Reeves) plus a plethora of indie films, presenting gigs and voiceover campaigns.
+As a child, she cut her teeth on TVCs, and buried herself in the worlds of Shakespeare and Chekhov.
+This was followed by recurring television roles on NEIGHBOURS, BLUE HEELERS and CRASH ZONE 2, plus a plethora of indie films (including Edwina Exton's award-winning short, THE FORTUNE TELLER), presenting gigs and voiceover campaigns.

 A Melbourne girl at heart, Elizabeth has an obsession with coffee, a conversational proficiency in sport and knows how to dress for all seasons in one day.
 She also has a Jack Russell Terrier who likes to chase flies.

 Member: MEAA, AACTA & AWG